malindard/langchain-ai-news-generator/README.md

 **👉 Also check out:**
 A same project built using **CrewAI** instead of **LangChain** — leaner agent execution, easier role setup, same great results, minus Streamlit.
 [Here](https://github.com/malindard/multi-agent-ai-blog-generator)

-> “Let the agents do the research, you just pick the topic.”
+> *“Let the agents do the fact-checking.
+You just pick the topic.”*